Equipment for Expeditions

 Very specialised expedition weight down suits are also produced by Rab, Mountain Equipment, Mountain Hardwear The North Face and PHD Designs.

-Synthetic filled jackets deal with damp better than down e.g. Mountain Equipment Fitzroy, the Paramo Torres or The North Face Makalu.
+Synthetic-filled jackets deal with damp better than down, but are often bulkier and heavier than their down equivalents.
+Consider the Mountain Equipment Fitzroy, the Paramo Torres or The North Face Makalu.

-Travel towels such as MSR are slightly better than standard ones but less washing gets done anyway!
+Travel towels such as those from MSR are slightly better than standard ones but less washing gets done anyway!

 Washing kit.
 See above.
 Travel tooth brushes are more hygienic.